qgis/QGIS-Documentation/docs/server_manual/containerized_deployment.rst

   docker build -f Dockerfile -t qgis-server ./

-First try
+First run
 ---------

-To run the server you will need a QGis project file.
+To run the server you will need a QGIS project file.
 You can use one of yours or pick `this sample <https://gitlab.com/Oslandia/qgis/docker-qgis/-/blob/cc1798074d4a66a472721352f3984bb318777a5a/qgis-exec/data/osm.qgs>`_.

 To do so, create a directory :file:`data` within the directory